How to Design a Classic Kitchen

 Kitchen cabinets make up a significant percentage of the space in a kitchen, so it’s crucial to get them right.
 When going for a classic style, wooden cabinets are your best bet.

-The great thing about wooden cabinets is there is a massive range of woods, offering different colours and grains so that you can add your personal style to your cabinets.
+The great thing about wooden cabinets is that there is a massive wood range, offering different colours and grains to add your personal style to your cabinets.
 You can also tweak your final choice with a range of wood oils and varnishes.

 In terms of colour, the middle way approach is also best.
 The lovely light brown of maple or oak would be perfect.
 If anything, tend towards darker woods, as very light woods will look too modern.

-Finally, wood can be easily worked, meaning virtually any design can be carved into them.
+Finally, wood can be easily worked, meaning you can carve virtually any design into them.
 For the classic look, less is more, so try adding just a simple bevel to make your cabinets stand out.

 Again, wood is going to be a strong choice for a classic kitchen.
 Combining lighter cabinets with a dark wood floor, such as walnut, will really bring out the features of your cabinets.

-To provide a visual break between the brighter colour of the lower and upper cabinets, a wise choice would be a darker worktop.
+A wise choice would be a darker worktop to provide a visual break between the lower and upper cabinets' brighter colour.
 If you opt for a dark slate floor, you could tie this with a dark slate worktop which would work beautifully.